Failed actions

 Error queue

-When an action throws a UserException, it is put automatically into a special error queue in the store, from where it may be shown to the user by an "error widget" that consumes the errors, one by one.
+When an action throws a UserException, it is added to a special error queue in the store.

 class MyApp extends StatelessWidget {